kkkamur07/food103seg-calories/reports/README.md

 **Option 1: Use uv**
   - Clone the project repository.
-  - Run `uv pip sync` to install dependencies as specified in `pyproject.toml`.
+  - Run `uv pip install -r requirements.txt` to install dependencies as specified in `pyproject.toml`.

 **Option 2: Use pip**
   - Clone the repository.